exasol/power-apps-connector/doc/user_guide/user_guide.md

 This way, whenever we click the Refresh button or open the screen we'll store the whole response in `GetActorsResult` and the actual actors data in `ActorsCollection`.

-Let's also configure our datatable to use the `ActorsCollection` so we see the actual data.
+Let's also configure our datatable to use the `ActorsCollection` so we see the actual data coming in.

 ![image-20211122163707221](user_guide.assets/image-20211122163707221.png)

-We can now already see the contents of our Actor table.
+If we alt-click on the refresh button we'll already see contents of our Actor table.

+#### Adding actors to our actors table

 The next step is to add actors to our database.

-For this we'll need to use InsertRows.
+For this we'll need to use InsertRows action of our Connector.

 InsertRows has dynamic data as an input so we'll need to create a flow to properly set this up.

-Let's navigate back to flows and create a new flow, start from template and pick Power Apps Button as the base step again.
+Let's navigate back to the flows section and create a new flow,

+Pick "Start from template" again and pick Power Apps Button as the base step as well.

-Once again, let's give it a good name (AddActor sounds good)
+Once again, let's give it a good name (AddActor sounds good).

 Now we'll need some inputs.
-For this we'll add a couple of steps named 'Initialize variable'.
+For this we'll add a couple of steps named "Initialize variable".

 In this case we need a first name, a last name and an age.